 Dawn Mokhobo (Chairperson)

-The CSA Chief Executive Haroon Lorgat, the Chief Financial Officer, Naasei Appiah, Company Secretary and Executive & Compliance Manager, Lindiwe Ndziba and the HR Manager are attendees.
+The CSA Chief Executive, Thabang Moroe (acting), the Chief Financial Officer, Naasei Appiah, Company Secretary and Executive & Compliance Manager, Lindiwe Ndziba and the HR Manager are attendees.

 TERMS OF REFERENCE - HR & REMUNERATION COMMITTEE